 Invariably, the paid consultations take quite some time in considering their divorce and rarely file right away.
-I am selling piece of mind for if and when the clients do file.
+I am selling peace of mind for if and when the clients do file.

 Paid consultations most often turn into an attempt at preparing a postnuptial agreement.

 Important Considerations regarding a Chicago divorce consultation.

 In this previous article, I have outlined the things you should bring to a divorce consultation.
 Your visit to a Chicago divorce lawyer will be significantly more productive if you bring the items listed in the article and any other items you’ve collected in anticipation of your divorce.

 Additionally, by engaging in a consultation with a Chicago divorce lawyer you are almost certain to have revealed confidential information to that Chicago divorce lawyer that creates an attorney-client relationship under the model rules of professional responsibility.
 Upon developing an attorney-client relationship, a lawyer may not consult and thus develop another attorney-client relationship with the opposing party (your spouse).

 You may think, ‘Well, I will just consult with all the best Chicago divorce lawyers and thereby deny my spouse the opportunity to hire a good divorce lawyer.”
 I assure you that this is a futile strategy.
 There are dozens and dozens of divorce lawyers in Chicago that do excellent work.
 Outside of Chicago in Dupage, Lake, Kane and Will county, hundreds more divorce lawyers are happy to take a quick drive into Chicago to represent your spouse in a Chicago divorce.

 If you’d like to schedule a free consultation with Chicago, Illinois law office and learn more about your options (including whether you’ll need a free consultation or a paid consultation with a Chicago divorce lawyer)